ros2/ros2_documentation/source/How-To-Guides/Package-maintainer-guide.rst

 The next step is to use the ``bloom-release`` command to create a binary release.
 For full instructions on how to use bloom, please see http://wiki.ros.org/bloom.
-To do a binary release of a package, run:
+To do a binary release of a repository, run:

 .. code-block:: bash